Skip to content

 • delete_automation_rule - Remove an automation rule

-• analyze_template_automations - Analyze all automations for conflicts and redundancies
+• analyze_template_automations - Analyze all automations with redundancy detection (duplicates, same-trigger groups)

-• get_step_visibility_conditions - See exactly which automations control a step’s visibility
+• get_step_visibility_conditions - See which automations control a step’s visibility with actual condition details

-• suggest_automation_consolidation - Get AI recommendations for simplifying automation rules
+• suggest_automation_consolidation - Get prioritized recommendations for consolidation (orphaned rules, duplicates, conflicts, merge candidates)

 User and guest tools